PokemonHacker1337/HackedFlashGames/README.md

 Q: Flash has been dead for a while as most browsers no longer support it.
 How are we supposed to play these?

-A: There are quite a few ways that you can still play them unofficially.
+A: ~~There are quite a few ways that you can still play them unofficially.
 If you add them to a website, people may play them with [Y8 Browser](https://www.y8.com/download-app), [Ruffle](https://ruffle.rs/#downloads), [Supernova (Chrome only)](https://www.getsupernova.com/extension/), or through [Adobe's Flash player projector](https://www.adobe.com/support/flashplayer/debug_downloads.html) (currently the only official method of doing so).
-I will not give support over any method used unless the problem is related to a sitelock that I missed.
+I will not give support over any method used unless the problem is related to a sitelock that I missed.~~

+I rewrote this response [here](https://github.com/PokemonHacker1337/Play-Flash-Games-In-2021/blob/main/README.md)

 Q: Why would you make a hack for this game?
 X already made a better one.